-NOTE: This is a recommended best practice for general SOLAS VGM compliance.
+NOTE: This is a recommended best practice for general SOLAS VGM compliance for U.S. export cargoes.
 OCEMA members recognize that a particular move may not fit within a standard process.
 Accordingly, Shippers and Carriers are encouraged to work together in such cases to facilitate the timely availability of VGM.
 OCEMA also welcomes inquiries and comment from the shipping public.
 Comments and questions can be submitted through the OCEMA website, www.OCEMA.org.